Why do I keep getting the 'LEADS' message on my pelvic floor exerciser?

 Dampen your hand with water and a little table salt.
 Squeeze the probe firmly in your hand and carefully increase the strength until you can feel something or LEADS alarm shows.

-a) If you CAN'T feel anything, either the lead or the unit is faulty
+a) If you CANNOT feel anything, either the lead or the unit is faulty

 b) If you CAN feel something on your hand, and the LEADS alarm does NOT show, then there is nothing wrong with the unit or lead.